6502bench

 t4-inlinenull-done

 Double-click the operand on line $100D ("L1037"), click Create Label, and set the label to "InAZ_PrintString1".
 Hit OK twice.
-That formatted the first one and got us to the next JSR, at $1019.
+That formatted the string that followed, and got us to the next JSR, at $1019.
 Repeat the process on line $1019 ("L1038"), setting the label to "InAZ_PrintString2".

 t4-inlinemulti-done

 The entire project is now nicely formatted.
 In a real project the "Print Inline" locations would be actual print functions, not just RTS instructions.
 There would likely be multiple JSRs to the print function, so labeling a single function entry point could format dozens of inline strings and clean up the disassembly automatically.
-The reason for allowing wildcard names is that some functions may have multiple entry points or chain through different locations.
+The reason for using name prefixes like InAZ_, rather than full function names, is that there may be more than one function with the same stack mechanics.
+Also, some functions may have multiple entry points or chain through different locations.

 Extension scripts can make your life much easier, but they do require some programming experience.
 See the "Advanced Topics" section in the SourceGen manual for more details.